zhanglynz/sampling_b/docs/sampling.md

 $$
 \pi_i = \frac{n}{N}\ \hbox{and}\ \pi_{ij}= \frac{n(n-1)}{N(N-1)}.
 $$
-The essential in simple random sampling is that **all possible subsets having $n$ units are equally likely to be chosen.**
+The essential in the simple random sampling is that **all possible subsets having $n$ units are equally likely to be chosen.**
 - **Stratified sampling:**
 $$
 p(s)=\left\{